Impactful Research

 Learn More

 The College of Education and Health Professions is committed to enhancing research support and services to promote impactful research initiatives and cultivate a culture of research engagement.
-The college made several efforts to increase research support in the 2023-2024 academic year.
+The college made several efforts to increase research support to faculty and students.

-The college hired a post-award research advancement specialist in the Office of Research and Grant Administration to help faculty and staff successfully manage external awards.
-This post-award specialist helped faculty administer training grants, including submitting nearly 700 fellowship stipend tuition award forms.
+The college expanded the Office of Research and Grant Administration by adding a post-award research advancement specialist to help faculty and staff successfully manage external awards.

 The director and associate director of the college’s Honors Program continued to offer and support the Faculty Mentor Dashboard to provide research-active faculty an opportunity to advance their research agenda by incorporating honors students into their research teams.
 The director presented the dashboard at an Advancing Research Excellence session of the Early-Career Faculty Research Engagement and Mentoring Program.

-To increase the number of high-quality graduate assistants to support research, the college offered a funding opportunity to cover the travel costs of prospective doctoral students competitive for the Distinguished Doctoral and Doctoral Academy Fellowships.
+To increase the number of high-quality graduate assistants to support research, the college offered a funding opportunity to cover the travel costs of prospective doctoral students who are competitive for the Distinguished Doctoral and Doctoral Academy Fellowships.
 Three travel grants were awarded in the 2023-2024 academic year.
-All three candidates visited campus, received a fellowship, and committed to attending the University of Arkansas.
+All three candidates visited the campus, received a fellowship, and committed to attending the University of Arkansas.
+In the 2024–2025 academic year, the college provided four grants across three departments.
+All four candidates visited the campus and received a fellowship (one Distinguished Doctoral Fellowship and three Doctoral Academy Fellowships).

 In addition, the university conducted a faculty compensation study to compare faculty salaries with an academic peer group of 84 institutions.
 The College of Education and Health Professions continues to collect and review information about start-up packages, summer salary commitments, and graduate assistantship support to remain competitive in drawing outstanding faculty candidates to the University of Arkansas.